 If you are talking about something other than wine when asking “What goes with swordfish?” we still have you covered here.
 This roundup of best grilled swordfish recipes has marinades for grilled swordfish, different kinds of pesto you can serve with swordfish, and some tasty swordfish with fruit salsa recipes.

 Grilled swordfish can be served with rice, couscous and quinoa on the side.
+For more inspiration, we have a full collection of sides for swordfish.
 I particularly like swordfish with pasta, and have a whole section on grilled swordfish pasta recipes here.

 Grilled Swordfish Recipes

 I’m going to start this roundup of best grilled swordfish recipes with a simple preparation we make regularly, Grilled Swordfish with Garlic Soy Marinade.
 Soy sauce and garlic come together for a flavorful marinade that doesn’t take too long to make for a tasty fish meal.
 We most recently paired this grilled swordfish with a full bodied rosé from Provence, the 2015 Chateau de Pibarnon Bandol Rosé.
 That bottle or a similar rosé is a nice choice, but a full bodied white wine such as a white Rhone blend (Marsanne, Roussanne, etc.) can also work here.

 Seeing as I just mentioned rosé, next up let’s share this Grilled Swordfish with Tangy Rosé Wine Mayonnaise recipe from Erin at Platings & Pairings.
 This one features a creative idea of blending rosé with mayonnaise for a tangy swordfish topping.
 But wait, that’s not all!
 The recipe also comes with a fennel, radish and avocado salad.
 Of course rosé is a natural pairing, but Erin also suggests you could go with an unoaked Chardonnay or a Viogner if you like.